Deepali949593/JAVA/README.md

-A Java program for notepad and calculator
+Short Java program for notepad and calculator